Chocksy/angular-local-storage/README.md

 angular-local-storage
 =====================

+I'm going to add the option to store objects by using JSON.parse and JSON.stringify in this service.
+==

 An Angular module that gives you access to the browsers local storage

 Remember to set your app name (settings.appPrefix) in the settings at the beginning of localStorageModule.js.